Aromasin: 7 things you should know

 - Aromasin is a brand (trade) name for exemestane which is a medication that is used to treat breast cancer in postmenopausal women.
 It is often given to women whose cancer has progressed despite surgery, radiation, or other cancer treatments.

 - Aromasin (exemestane) works by irreversibly inactivating an enzyme called aromatase.
 In postmenopausal women, the principal source of circulating estrogens comes from adrenal and ovarian androgens (such as androstenedione and testosterone) which aromatase converts into estrogens (such as estrone and estradiol).
 Aromasin is structurally related to androstenedione, and aromatase binds to it instead of binding to naturally occurring androstenedione.
 This irreversibly inactivates the enzyme, which reduces circulating levels of estrogens in the body.
-Aromasin has no effect on adrenal biosynthesis or other enzymes involved in the steroidogenic pathway.
+Aromasin does not affect adrenal biosynthesis or other enzymes involved in the steroidogenic pathway.

 - Aromasin belongs to the class of medicines known as aromatase inhibitors.
 It may also be called an antineoplastic hormone.